 You owe it to yourself to consult with a reputable Texas theft lawyer before simply pleading guilty to a theft crime in Dallas or Collin County.
 You may have a legal “way out” of the Texas theft charges you face.
 Contact Plano criminal theft attorney Andrew Peveto today to evaluate your case.
 Peveto Law can also arrange for your immediate jail release and/or removal of any outstanding theft-related warrants for your arrest.

-At the Law Offices of Andrew S Peveto, we have experience making it tough for the State to prove its theft case against you.
+At Peveto Law, we have experience making it tough for the State to prove its theft case against you.
 Whether you need a favorable plea bargain agreement or an aggressive defense at trial, Andrew Peveto is an experienced, compassionate advocate who understands the needs of his clients charged with theft in the DFW area.
 Mr. Peveto can also represent you if you were previously “put on probation” for a misdemeanor or felony theft charge and your probation is now being revoked or adjudicated.
 Clients in this situation are typically allowed to continue their deferred adjudication where applicable – remaining eligible to have their theft charges expunged or non-disclosed from their criminal record.

 Texas theft by check charges and theft of service charges are the most common misdemeanor theft-related cases.
 Whether charged as a class A, class B, class C misdemeanor, or felony – theft charges are often unfair.
 For some reason, many businesses will prosecute people who wrote a check that bounced, or possibly just totally forgot to pay for a good or service.
 These businesses often don’t know whether or not the client INTENDED to steal the good or service – as opposed to it being an inadvertent hot check or simple misunderstanding.
 Simply put, they shouldn’t do that.